What Are the Benefits of Indiana's 529 Savings Plans?

 Indiana's CollegeChoice 529 Savings Plans Options

-The state of Indiana offers three options to buy a CollegeChoice 529 Savings Plan:
+The state of Indiana offers several options for forming a 529 plan.

-CollegeChoice 529 Direct Savings Plan: This plan is offered directly from the state.
+The Direct Savings Plan is offered directly from the state.
 It offers an age-based option and several static options.
 This plan has higher fees than the national average, but it has an established history of good returns.

-CollegeChoice Advisor 529 Savings Plan: This plan is sold exclusively through an advisor.
+The Advisor 529 Plan is sold exclusively through an advisor.
 There are age-based and static options.
 If you choose an age-based option, it starts out aggressively, with most investments in stocks.
 As the child ages and gets closer to college, the investments get more conservative to protect the money contributed.
 This plan does have fairly high fees, but with the tax credit and strong returns, this is still an excellent choice for investing.

 - The CollegeSure CD with a variable interest rate pegged to a private-college tuition index